arrjunjha/slash/README_Sprint1.md

 - **Target Variable:**
   - `1` → Returned
   - `0` → Not Returned
-- **Input Features:** age, gender, state, quantity, price, discount, product rating, brand
+- **Input Features:** age, gender, state, quantity, price, discount, product rating, brand, Payment Mode

 The objective is to train a classifier that performs significantly better than simple baselines.